What is ‘Floral Notes’ about?

 Me, Anna Taylor.
 I am a horticulturalist, plants woman and long time garden designer.
 Now, 8 years into growing my own palette of flowers for arranging and sale.

 I grow entirely naturally and chemically free on 0.4 acre plots called ‘Anna’s Flower Farm’ in Audley End, Saffron Walden.
 Inland, in East Anglia on the Cambridgeshire Essex border.
-I’ve been a growing, gardening professional in one way or another since 2001 but I reckon it’s since I have grown cut flowers, and paid close attention to my soils, that I have really begun learning.
+I’ve been a growing, gardening professional since 2001 but I reckon it’s since I have grown cut flowers, and paid close attention to my soils, that I have really begun learning.

 I arrange flowers for intimate celebrations and for like-valued institutions.
 Also for florists for their weddings and photos shoots, showcasing the best in naturally grown garden flowers.